gre/developer-portal/_docs/coin/general-process.md

 Ledger Live offers a standardized UI combined with a high quality of service.
 It also offers several features that are not available through other wallets.

 These features include:

-- Sending & receiving cryptocurrency
+- Sending & receiving the Blockchain native currency and its tokens
-- Displaying account balances and a complete list of operations
+- Displaying account balances and operation history
-- Installing and managing applications on your Ledger device
 - Staking cryptocurrency (where applicable) to earn rewards
-- Buying and swapping cryptocurrency (when applicable)

 The Ledger Live application is available for Windows, Mac and Linux in its desktop version and on Android & iOS for mobile.

 To be officially released by Ledger, your protocol must be included on all five platforms Ledger Live.

 ## Open source, but not Open bar